 The funny thing about email is that we all use it but when it comes to migrating websites – we often forget we need to migrate our emails as well.
 Unfortunately, the way you handle this can vary depending on how your emails are currently being managed.

-For example, there are different types of email hosts, some emails are hosted at domain registrars while others may be hosted on third-party service providers such as Office 365.
+For example, there are different types of email hosts, some emails are hosted at domain registrars while others may be hosted on third-party service providers such as Microsoft 365 or Google Workspace.
 For more information on migrating emails, it would be best to check with your new web host.

 As a rule of thumb, you need to move your existing emails and update your MX records.
 There are two ways to move your emails;